We Make Our Own History

 This book marks a break both with established social movement theory, and with those forms of Marxism which treat the practice of social movement organising as an unproblematic process.
 It shows how movements can develop from local conflicts to global struggles; how neoliberalism operates as a social movement from above, and how popular struggles can create new worlds from below.

-Laurence Cox is Senior Lecturer in Sociology, National University of Ireland Maynooth.
+Laurence Cox is Associate Professor in Sociology, National University of Ireland Maynooth.
 A long-time activist, he co-founded the social movement journal Interface and researches popular struggles for a better world.
 He is co-author of We Make Our Own History: Marxism, Social Movements and the Twilight of Neoliberalism (Pluto, 2014) and co-editor of Revolution in the Air?: 1968 in the Global North (Pluto, 2018).
+With Alf Gunvald Nilsen he edits the Pluto Press series Social Movements / Activist Research.

 2. ‘History Does Nothing’: The Primacy of Praxis in Movement Theorising